 Aside from higher-level governments such as the central government and provincial-level governments, deliberative democracy had entered into the pilot and testing phase all across China in 2015, especially at a grass-root level.
 Many methods of grass-root level democratic deliberations were created such as democratic forums, civilian commentary sessions, residential discussion sessions, home owners committees, village representatives meetings, and hearings.
 This holds positive significance for the development of grass-root level socialist democracy, the accelerated growth of grass-root democracy, raising democratic awareness amongst the public, and protecting the legal democratic rights of grass-root level civilians.

 Unifying party efforts across all levels into a single front.
 China’s basic political system is a multi-party system led by the communist party.
 Unifying party efforts is a vital aspect of socialist democracy political developments.
 In 2015, the Central Committee formally introduced the Chinese Communist Party Work Coordination and Unification Regulations (Trial Version).
-This document sets specific regulations for the coverage, targets of unification, unification group leaders, democratic parties’ tasks, non-party scholars’ tasks, ethnic tasks, religious tasks, tasks in the unification of efforts outside of the public sector, and tasks in the unification of efforts in Hongkong, Macau and Taiwan under China’s newest trends.
+This document sets specific regulations for the coverage, targets of unification, unification group leaders, democratic parties’ tasks, non-party scholars’ tasks, ethnic tasks, religious tasks, tasks in the unification of efforts outside of the public sector, and tasks in the unification of efforts in Hong Kong, Macau and Taiwan under China’s newest trends.
 One prominent part of its content is that it expanded the range of issues covered under the unification of party efforts and divided non-party scholars into three types of people: returning overseas nationals, the youths in non-public sectors prominent figures in new media, all three groups are now a major part of the unification of party efforts.
 The document expanded the civilian component under communist rule and perfected the structure and quality of the targets for the unification of party efforts.

 The establishment and improvement of power checking and supervising systems.
 The CPC Central Committee Decisions document of the 3rd Plenary Session meetings designated the checking and supervising of power as vital components of building socialist democracy.
 In 2015, the Central Committee and various local governments had gone through a series of discussions regarding reforms.
 Firstly, they had actively explored the regulation of mechanisms regarding the check of power for chief cadres in charge, and many local governments and departments had introduced regulations regarding checking and supervision.
 Secondly, under the support and efforts of the State Council and various local governments, power checklists mechanisms had been established and transparency in the usage of power had been further enhanced.
-Thirdly, the party-discipline-related supervision and inspection departments had strengthened supervision and random inspection on personal issues which required reporting for party officials and cadres, this had built a solid foundation for the reporting and publicly release of cadres’ personal assets, and had provided a beneficial environment for the strengthening of supervision on power and the development of probity in governance.
+Thirdly, the party-discipline-related supervision and inspection departments had strengthened supervision and random inspection on personal issues which required reporting for party officials and cadres; this had built a solid foundation for the reporting and publicly release of cadres’ personal assets, and had provided a beneficial environment for the strengthening of supervision on power and the development of probity in governance.
 Fourth, the Central Committee introduced the Various Regulations Regarding Improving the Upward and Downward Mobility of Cadres (Trial Version).
 This document strengthened cadres’ team-building and solved the problems of the cadres’ inappropriate behavior upon the job, abuse of power and lack of action.
 It serves to build a working environment where capable people may move upwards, talentless people are moved downwards, and incompetent people are eliminated.